bmoar/resume/resume.md

 # Experience

-## OnShift, Software Engineer, 7/28/2014 to python -c 'from datetime import date; print(date.today())'
+## OnShift, Software Engineer,
+7/28/2014 to python -c 'from datetime import date; print(date.today())'

 ### sysadmin

 - Improved reliability, security, and performance by using ansible to get snowflake servers under configuration management.

-- Handled the Shellshock security incident by writing a custom patch for bash and deployed to all vulnerable public facing servers.
+- Handled the Shellshock security incident and cleanup of compromised server.
+    - Wrote a patch for bash and deployed to public facing vulnerable servers when the first Ubuntu-provided patch failed to fix issue.
-Isolated and cleaned up a compromised server.

 - To handle an increase in traffic causing a bottleneck with our webapp, deployed an nginx load balancer for the application servers.
+    - Increased uptime to 99%.
-This brought uptime to 99% and allowed for rolling upgrades of the webapp (not counting database DDL changes).
+    - Allowed for rolling upgrades of the webapp,
+      (not counting database DDL changes).

 - Designed and implemented flask app server environments and deployment process with python, debian packages and ansible.
-This allowed for multiple flask apps to be developed and implemented quickly using the flask app server "template".
+    - Allows for multiple flask apps to be developed and implemented quickly using the flask app server "template".

 - Deployed nagios monitoring with custom plugin scripts to detect common failures such as SSL grade, DNS and SSL cert expiration, runaway web processes, and external API failures.

 ### build process

 - Wrote shell scripts and ansible code to quickly get dependencies of projects automated for multiple webapps.
 The shell scripts also had debian packaging functions to create packages for deployment.

-- Rewriting the build scripts in python to use lxc containers and ansible to create environments.
-This will allow the entire app, including databases, celery, and other infrastructure dependencies to run on a developer's machine in a container.
+- Writing python build scripts to use lxc containers and ansible to create environments.
+    - Allows the entire app, including databases, celery, and other
+      infrastructure dependencies to run locally in a container.

-Since this container is created with the same ansible code used to manage production, it increases stability of the build and deployment system because the system will be tested every day by developers, QA, and sysadmins.
+- Container created with the same ansible code used to manage
+  production, increasing stability of the build and deployment system.

-- Implemented binary packaging into the release process, improving reliability and speed of deployments while reducing risk of failed deployments, since they could be rolled back using an automated process.
+- Implemented binary packaging into the release process, improving reliability and speed of deployments while reducing risk of failed
+  deployments, since updates could be rolled back with an automated process.

 # Side Projects / Learning

 - Pentesting with Kali Linux

-- Binary exploits with ROP, shellcoding, reversing
+- Binary exploits with ROP

 - currently working on overthewire CTF